MetaMask/metamask-extension/development/README.md

     ```
 -   Build the project to the `./dist/` folder with `yarn dist`

-Unhandled exceptions thrown whilst using the extension will be displayed in Sentry's Issues page.
+Errors reported whilst using the extension will be displayed in Sentry's `Issues` page.